Yacht charter: Crewed charter

+In the eastern Mediterranean, particularly along the Turkish and Greek coasts, traditional wooden motor-sailing yachts known as gulets are a common choice for crewed charters.
+Originally built in coastal Turkish towns such as Bodrum and Marmaris, gulets typically accommodate 6 to 16 guests and are widely used for multi-day cruises along the Aegean and Mediterranean shores, a regional practice often referred to as a Blue Cruise.

 Skippered charter

 Skippered charter means that the yacht is rented with a professional skipper/captain who is responsible for the manoeuvring of the yacht.
 In several cases, the skipper is also aided by other crew members.
 Skippered charter usually is used for yachts which require a skipper/captain with documented special nautical skills and experience.
 However, skippered charters exist on all types of yachts.

 Bareboat charter

 A bareboat charter is a form of yacht hire in which the vessel is provided without crew.
 The charterer navigates and manages the boat, bearing legal and safety responsibility for the voyage.
-Bareboats commonly range up to about 55 ft; larger, more complex yachts typically require a professional crew.
+Bareboats commonly range from 32 ft up to about 55 ft; larger, more complex yachts typically require a professional crew.

+Most charter companies require the charterer to hold a valid sailing licence before they allow them to book a bareboat charter.
+This is often a port authority rule, and the Croatian Ministry of the Sea publish a helpful list of accepted licences.